Baluster Calculator

 3. Recalculate the actual equal spacing between balusters.

-How to use the baluster calculator
+How to use the Baluster Calculator

 1. Enter rail length, post width, post count, baluster width, and the largest allowed open gap.